AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-9-federal-food-drug-and-cosmetic-act/subchapter-v-drugs-and-devices/part-c-electronic-product-radiation-control/sec-360oo.md

 (5) for any person (A) to fail to issue a certification as required by section 360kk(h) of this title, or (B) to issue such a certification when such certification is not based upon a test or testing program meeting the requirements of section 360kk(h) of this title or when the issuer, in the exercise of due care, would have reason to know that such certification is false or misleading in a material respect.

-(b) The Secretary may exempt any electronic product, or class thereof, from all or part of subsection (a) of this section, upon such conditions as he may find necessary to protect the public health or welfare, for the purpose of research, investigations, studies, demonstrations, or training, or for reasons of national security.
+(b) The Secretary may exempt any electronic product, or class thereof, from all or part of subsection (a), upon such conditions as he may find necessary to protect the public health or welfare, for the purpose of research, investigations, studies, demonstrations, or training, or for reasons of national security.

 (June 25, 1938, ch.
 675, §538, formerly act July 1, 1944, ch.
 373, title III, §538, formerly §360B, as added Pub.
 L. 90–602, §2(3), Oct.
 18, 1968, 82 Stat.
 1184; renumbered §538 and amended Pub.
 L. 101–629, §19(a)(1)(B), (2)(F), (3), (4), Nov.
 28, 1990, 104 Stat.
 4529, 4530; Pub.
 L. 103–80, §4(a)(2), Aug.
 13, 1993, 107 Stat.
 779.)